danger-noodle79/hello-api-debug/README.md

 Fixing it instantly made everything display correctly.
 Lesson learned: **Markdown is picky about syntax, and even one missing character can break the whole vibe.**

-> Debugging isn't just about code—it's about noticing patterns, trusting your instincts, and celebrating every tiny win. 💗
+> Debugging isn't just about code! it's about noticing patterns, trusting your instincts, improving your music theory skills, and celebrating every tiny win. 💗